 This is a distributed, volunteer project and we welcome additional contributors.
-If you’re keen to help out, a good start is to monitor the mailing lists.
-You’ll soon begin to recognize the areas where your assistance and expertise can make a difference.
+If you're keen to help out, a good start is to monitor the mailing lists and SciPy library bug reports.
+You'll soon begin to recognize the areas where your assistance and expertise can make a difference.

-Make contributions (e.g. code patches), feature requests and file bug reports by submitting a issues or pull requests on the Github pages linked below.
+Make contributions (e.g., code patches), feature requests, and file bug reports by submitting issues or pull requests on the GitHub pages linked below.
 For any bigger changes, discussion on the mailing lists is recommended even before starting.

-If your contribution would be large, e.g. expanding functionality to a scientific field not currently covered, it may make sense to at least at first start it as an independent project.
-Check Scikits about how to write independent add-on packages.
+If your contribution would be large, e.g., expanding functionality to a scientific field not currently covered, it may make sense to at least at first start it as an independent project.

 Note that NumPy contains the most basic numerical functionality, and SciPy is layered on top of NumPy to provide a much wider range of capabilities.
 You need NumPy for SciPy to work.

 NumPy Code repository https://github.com/numpy/numpy